KARN-FM

 KARN-FM (102.9 MHz) is a commercial radio station, licensed to Sheridan, Arkansas, and serving the Little Rock metropolitan area.
-It is owned by Cumulus Media and broadcasts a talk radio format.
+It is owned by Cumulus Media and broadcasts a news/talk radio format.
 It has long been the flagship station of the Arkansas Radio Network.
-The station's studios are located on Wellington Hills Road in West Little Rock, and the transmitter tower is on North Sardis Road in Mabelvale.
+The station's studios are on Wellington Hills Road in West Little Rock, and the transmitter tower is on North Sardis Road in Mabelvale.

-Weekdays on KARN-FM begin with a local news and information show, "First News with Toby Howell and Rebecca Davis."
-KARN-FM also has a local afternoon drive time talk show called "The Schmidt Show" hosted by Brad Schmidt.
-The rest of the weekday schedule is nationally syndicated conservative talk shows from Chris Plante, Dan Bongino (formerly occupied by The Rush Limbaugh Show), Mark Levin, Ben Shapiro, Michael J. Knowles, "Red Eye Radio" and "America in the Morning."
+Weekdays on KARN-FM begin with a local information and interview show, First News with Toby Howell and Rebecca Davis.
+Afternoon drive time features a local talk show hosted by Steve Finnegan.
+The rest of the weekday schedule is nationally syndicated conservative talk programs: The Chris Plante Show, The Vince Coglianese Show, The Sean Hannity Show, The Mark Levin Show, America Tonight with Rick Valdes, Red Eye Radio and America in the Morning.
 Weekends feature shows on health, money, movies, law, home repair, technology, the outdoors and guns.
-Weekend hosts include Kim Komando, Ben Ferguson, Joe Pags, Bill Handel and Todd Starnes.
+Weekend hosts include Kim Komando, Ben Ferguson, Michael Brown, Bo Snerdley, Tom Gresham, Bill Handel and Todd Starnes.
 KARN-FM has local news updates seven days a week, with world and national news from Fox News Radio.